-Since spear phishing (reaching out to company employees under the guise of a C-level executive or a trusted partner) made up around 83% of phishing attacks, accounting firms continuously upgrade their security measures to prevent cybercriminals from exploiting their clients and employees.
+Since spear-phishing (reaching out to company employees under the guise of a C-level executive) is responsible for 66% of data breaches, accounting firms continuously upgrade their security measures to prevent cybercriminals from exploiting both their clients and employees.

 - Faster, bureaucracy-free transactions

-When it comes to figuring out the technology that would impact the world of accounting software in 2023 and beyond, we can outline the following leaders.
+When it comes to figuring out the technology that would make an impact on the world of accounting software, there are three leaders capable of addressing the key needs and building value.